h2tc-roboticsx/H2TC/README.md

 * numpy
 * opencv-python

-and can be automatically installed via pip:
+and can be  installed automatically via `pip`:

 ```bash
 pip install -r requirements.txt